elmsln/hax-desktop-app/README.md

 # hax-desktop-app

+Read directions on how to use HAX the deskop app and get the link to download packaged builds.
+[You can read about how to use this in this training](https://open-curriculum.gitbooks.io/oer-camp-2018/content/get-started-with-hax.html).
+If you are a developer or you want to help us take it further, keep reading

 HAX but running on your desktop.
-In the future this will be built to multiple platforms but for now it exists as source.
 Here are some goals of the HAX desktop app:
 - Create the fastest, most accessible, highest quality way to write documentation for software projects
 - Load / Save directly to HTML files on the local file system w/ a lightweight outline structure (dictated by outline.json)
 - Simple workflow to publish directly to git / github pages